-Approval for use of the applicant's alpha-arabinofuranosidase would bring Australia and New Zealand into line with other jurisdictions where it is already permitted for use.
+the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry applicant's alpha-glucosidase in brewing beer would bring Australia and New Zealand into line with other jurisdictions where it is already permitted for use.
 In this way, Australia and New Zealand would remain competitive with other international markets.
 This would also help support continued innovation and improvements in food manufacturing techniques and processes.